alexbovet/alexbovet.github.io/_pages/about.md

 ---

-I am a physicist interested in [complex systems](https://en.wikipedia.org/wiki/Complex_systems) and in their modelling using [complex networks](https://en.wikipedia.org/wiki/Complex_network).
+I am a researcher interested in [complex systems](https://en.wikipedia.org/wiki/Complex_systems) and in their modelling using [complex networks](https://en.wikipedia.org/wiki/Complex_network).
 I am interested in interdisciplinary approaches to answer biological and social questions using tools from physics and data science.